rdbcasillas/rdbcasillas.github.io/_posts/2016-01-18-Philosophy_struggle.md

 >people stop listening when philosophers only debate amongst themselves.

-There is also a genuine concern over lack of diversity(in terms of women and minority) in Western institutes.
-[Eugene Sun Park wrote a rant on why she left Academia](http://read.hipporeads.com/why-i-left-academia-philosophys-homogeneity-needs-rethinking/) which highlights some of the problem that might play a role in contributing towards an apathy towards this field.
+There is also a genuine concern over lack of diversity(in terms of women and minority) in Western institutes. <u>[Eugene Sun Park wrote a rant on why she left Academia](http://read.hipporeads.com/why-i-left-academia-philosophys-homogeneity-needs-rethinking/)</u> which highlights some of the problem that might play a role in contributing towards an apathy towards this field.
 I quote here a large paragraph from her article because I think all of it is important for the context:

 >As I discovered over the course of my graduate career, in order to be taken seriously in the discipline, and to have any hope of landing a tenure-track job, one must write a dissertation in one of the “core areas” of philosophy.
 What are these core areas?
 Philosophers quibble about how exactly to slice up the philosophical pie, but generally the divisions look something like this: